zorrDBZ/bachelor-thesis/README.md

 ## ⚠️ License

 This repository is licensed under the [MIT License](LICENSE), unless otherwise stated for third-party code or datasets.

 ---

-## 🌐 Related Work

-- Khan et al. (2023) — *Assessing the Promise and Pitfalls of ChatGPT for Automated Code Generation*
-- Tan et al. (2024) — *How far are AI powered programming assistants from meeting developers' needs?*
-- Agarwal et al. (2024) — *Copilot Evaluation Harness*
-- more...

-(Full bibliography available in the thesis document.)

----